Medical Malpractice Attorneys in Augusta

 Because the medical field is highly specialized, expert testimony is typically needed to establish the connection between the actions of the negligent doctor or healthcare provider and the resulting injury.
 If necessary, a lawyer will be able to call on the necessary medical experts for your case.

 If you’ve been the victim of medical malpractice in Georgia, you should act as soon as possible.
-Georgia has a two-year statute of limitations on medical malpractice claims, which means that once two years runs out, you’ll be barred from bringing a claim.
+Georgia has a two-year statute of limitations on medical malpractice claims, which means that once the two-year time limit runs out, you’ll be barred from bringing a claim.
 Furthermore, it can take a considerable amount of time to prepare a medical malpractice lawsuit.
 The sooner an experienced attorney gets started building a strong case for you, the better.

 Chris Hudson, our founding attorney, has served the Central Savannah Region of Georgia in a wide variety of personal injury cases, including medical malpractice, for over a decade.
 An Augusta native, Mr. Hudson has lived in Columbia County for almost his entire life.
 He graduated in the top tenth of his class at Mercer University’s Walter F. George School of Law.
 Mr. Hudson is a proud member of the State Bar of Georgia and South Carolina, the Young Lawyers of Augusta, and the Georgia Trial Lawyers Association.

-When you work with the Augusta medical malpractice lawyers at Chris Hudson & Associates, we will tell right away how we plan to pursue your claim.
-We pride ourselves in being honest and transparent with our clients.
+When you work with the Augusta medical malpractice lawyers at Chris Hudson Law Group, we will tell you how we plan to pursue your claim.
+We pride ourselves on being honest and transparent with our clients.
 You can count on us to keep an open line of communication as we make every effort to keep you updated on the progress of your medical malpractice case.

-At Chris Hudson & Associates, our objective is to take care of all legal matters so you can focus on your recovery after the medical malpractice incident.
-When you hire the skilled and compassionate Augusta medical malpractice attorneys of Chris Hudson & Associates, you can rest assured that your claim is in the hands of highly skilled lawyers who have handled many of these types of cases.
+At Chris Hudson Law Group, our objective is to take care of all legal matters so you can focus on your recovery after the medical malpractice incident.
+When you work with the skilled and compassionate Augusta medical malpractice attorneys of Chris Hudson Law Group, you can rest assured that your claim is in the hands of highly skilled lawyers who have handled many of these types of cases.

 Types of Medical Malpractice Cases We Handle

-At Chris Hudson & Associates, we handle a wide array of medical malpractice cases, including but not limited to the following types of malpractice:
+At Chris Hudson Law Group, we handle a wide array of medical malpractice cases, including but not limited to the following types of malpractice:

 A misdiagnosis occurs when a physician examines the patient but fails to diagnose the correct illness or condition.
 The doctor may erroneously say the patient has no illness, or they may diagnose the patient with a condition they don’t actually have.